rubenaryo/Easel/README.md

 These configuration settings were set by using the Solution Properties GUI (Alt + Enter) and stored in the included '.vcxproj' and '.vcxproj.filters' files, so feel free to change them as you like!

 This config was heavily inspired by one used by a professor of mine, which I thought was good enough to use for all my projects.

+## Performance Analysis
+A performance analysis for this engine is ongoing, the first section of which will be added to the repository on October 14, 2020.

 ## Character Set
 This was built to support the Unicode character set, meaning it is based on using wstrings rather than strings.